RicPu/NetworkSecurityProject/README.md

 ## Usage

-### Using TCP + TLS protocols
+### Using TCP + TLS
 To use the file transfer application with the TCP/TLS protocol, you have to:

 1. **Start the server**:

-    Navigate to the `code/src` directory and run the server.
+    Run the server from this directory with the cmd line below.
 The private key and certificate will be generated automatically when the server starts and they will be saved in `code/assets`.

     ```bash
-    python TCP-TLS_server.py
+    python code/src/TCP-TLS_server.py
     ```

 2. **Run the client**: